 What is a watershed?

 A watershed is all of the land and water areas that drain toward a particular lake or river segment.
-Thus, a watershed, also called a drainage basin, is defined in terms of each selected lake or river.
+Thus, a watershed (or drainage basin) is defined in terms of each selected lake or river, such as "Mississippi river watershed".